andeytwen-ctrl/dataset-hub/README.md

 dataset-hub.docs.com

 ## Why this library exists
-DatasetHub was created to provide a single, unified entry point for experimenting with any classic ML task — from classification, scoring, and forecasting to pricing, fraud detection, and uplift modeling.
+DatasetHub was created to provide a single, unified entry point for experimenting with any classic ML task — from scoring and forecasting to fraud detection and uplift modeling.

 Looking ahead, the project focuses on two major directions: